ashez73/f_approach/README.md

-## Table of Contents
+## Intro

 This application has been built as a recruitemt task.
 Thanks to @Agnieszka Dombrowska: patient and awesome recruiter for motivating me to complete it despite my personal problems and SEVERE lack of time.

 ### Application

 This app was supposed to be sleek and fast responsible solution to using indexedDB.
 It runs well, fast and looks good on variety of devices.
+It uses a single form to acesss create/read/update data with variety of states and variables.
 It is made to convince YOU to give me a chance as professional developer.
 My REACT learning speed is lighting fast, just give me a freaking CHANCE.

 ### TODO